-A Lexington Racketeer Influenced and Corrupt Organizations (RICO) Act conviction can change your life forever – and your defense team’s experience can make or break your case.
-At Oakley & Oakley, LLC, we’ve been handling complex cases like yours in Lexington, Kentucky, for over 15 years.
+A Lexington Racketeer Influenced and Corrupt Organizations (RICO) Act conviction can change your life forever – and your defense attorney’s experience can make or break your case.
+At Oakley & Oakley, LLC, I’ve been handling complex cases like yours in Lexington for over 15 years.
 My goal is to undermine the prosecution’s case in any way I can.
 I’ll make it as difficult as possible for the government to convict.
 How?
 When you hire me to protect your rights, I will:

-- Conduct our own comprehensive investigation into your case
+- Conduct my own comprehensive investigation into your case

 - Identify every available piece of evidence in your case